YoussefCYTECH/TP_SUTOM/README.md

 ## Score API
 - Which server are you gone use ?\
-A nodeJS server, separate from the first one
+A nodeJS server, separate from the Motus API

 - Which port are you gone use ?\